noahehall/theBookOfNoah/linux/cmdline.md

   - /etc/login.defs also where umask values are stored
   - /etc/fstab - contains file systems to be mounted at boot
   - /etc/apt/sources.list - contains all the software repositories
+  - /etc/anacrontab - config file (similar to cron table) for the anacron program
   - /home/[username]/.bash_history `all the cmds entered`
   - - /dev/null
     - the null file